Last Updated on

 According to Dr. MacLean, a psychiatrist and featured physician in the American Medical Association:[1]

-While the facts of the case often precede decision-making, the judges’ mental state had an alarming influence on their verdict.
+While the facts of the case often drive decision-making, the study found the judges’ mental state had an alarming influence on their verdict.

 What Is Decision Fatigue And How To Combat It

-However, right after their lunch break, the judge would return to the courtroom feeling refreshed and recharged, and energized by their second wind, their leniency skyrockets to a whopping 65%.
+Right after their lunch break, the judge would return to the courtroom feeling refreshed and recharged.
+Energized by this second wind, leniency skyrocketed back to 65%—only to taper off again as the day drew to a close.

 The Detrimental Consequences of Decision Fatigue